The Brain (game show): Overview and format

-Seasons 1 & 2
+Seasons 1 and 2

 Period One: Qualifier Rounds

 A contestant with special skills (not necessarily brainpower or mental skills) comes to the stage and announces what their "special" challenge is going to be.
 Each judge (Except Dr. Wei) then gives a score between 0 and 5 based on how difficult they believe the challenge to be.
 The 3 judges' scores will then be added together to give the total preliminary score (between 0 and 15).

 The contestant then completes their challenge.
 If they're successful, Dr. Wei gives a score between 1 and 10 based on the challenge's actual level of difficulty.

 If the final score (the product of the judges' scores and Dr. Wei's score) is more than 80 points the contestant is qualified to go on to the next round.
 If Dr. Wei gives a full 10 points, the contestant is automatically qualified for the next round.
 If the final score is below 80, the contestant is eliminated from the show.
 Usually, Dr. Wei will give an explanation of his score, regardless if the contestant succeeds or is eliminated.